BSV launches IVF awareness drive for IVF treatments financial options | Business

 BSV launches IVF awareness drive for IVF treatments financial options

-Realizing the financial burden in IVF treatment as a concern for aspiring parents, Bharat Serums and Vaccines BSV launched a program BSVwithU to support couples to realize their dream of parenthood.
-BSVwithU supports aspiring parents on the awareness and counselling of the IVF treatment.
+Realizing the financial burden in IVF treatment as a concern for aspiring parents, Bharat Serums and Vaccines (BSV) launched a program BSVwithU to support couples to realize their dream of parenthood.
+Under this initiative, BSVwithU facilitates interest-free loans and free counselling to aspiring parents considering IVF treatments.
+Their services are available across 100 centers in India.

 - Country: